 Zürcher Gallery: The New York location of the Parisian Galerie Zuercher, Zuercher Gallery is located at 33 Bleecker Street.
 Open Tuesday through Saturday from 12:00 PM to 6:00 PM and Sunday from 2:00 PM to 6:00 PM, the gallery is showcasing The Return of Tom Doyle from now until November 1st.
 Read more here.

 The Hole: This contemporary gallery located at 310 Bowery showcases different exhibits each month with emerging art or a thematic focus.
 The Hole is open Tuesday through Sunday from 12:00 PM to 7:00 PM and by appointment.
 Until October 20th, I am holding a sword.
 And an axe.
 I'm gonna do nothing., by artist Morgan Blair, is on display.
 Learn more here.

 Future Perfect: Located at 55 Great Jones Street, Future Perfect is part furniture and design store, part gallery showcasing furniture's most exciting contemporary creators.
 Open Monday through Friday from 10:00 AM to 7:00 PM, this isn't a traditional gallery space.
-Currently on display through the end of July is Menagerie by John Hogan.
-Through August is Forbidden Fruit by Chris Wolston and Romancing the Stone by Chen Chen and Kai Williams.
+Though the gallery is currently between exhibitions, you can still swing by to see incredible pieces.
 Expect to see a fascinating peek into the intersection of high-end, contemporary furniture design and art.
 Read more here.

 Now go out and see some art!